Nancy Jo Nicholas

 Area Managed

-As ALDGS, Nicholas leads the Global Security directorate which delivers mission-driven R&D and operational capabilities in non-proliferation, arms control, counter-WMD, and global threat reduction.
+As ALDGS, Nicholas leads the Global Security directorate which delivers mission-driven research and development and operational capabilities in nonproliferation, arms control, counter-weapons-of-mass-destruction, and global threat reduction.
 Her team applies multidisciplinary science and engineering to safeguard the nation and its allies.